varunthakkar1/f9-booster-tracker/README.md

 ## Running Backend

 Navigate to `/backend` and run `npm install` to install all of the dependencies.
 Then, run `node index` to start the server.
+Note that the backend runs on port 5001.

 ## Running Frontend